DevVali/lemon-login/README.md

 $ make
 ```

-For successfull installation is required PHP 8.1+, Yarn and NodeJS.
+PHP 8.1+, Yarn and NodeJS are required for successful installation.

 ## Resources